Apple's black Magic Mouse drops to $85 in a rare deal

 That leads me to the one major caveat with Apple’s Magic Mouse.
 Though the mouse doesn’t have to charge often, this process is kind of annoying.
 The port is on the underside of the accessory, so you can’t use it while charging.
 It just turns into a useless, upside-down brick.
 Maybe whoever finalized the port placement was a nepotism hire.

 As for requirements, you need a Bluetooth-enabled Mac with OS X 10.11 or later or an iPad with iPadOS 13.4 or later.
-For those who don’t care about colorways, the original white model is not on sale, .
+For those who don’t care about colorways, the original white model is not on sale, but it is cheaper at just $68.

 Follow @EngadgetDeals on Twitter and subscribe to the Engadget Deals newsletter for the latest tech deals and buying advice.